ThiwankiLakshani/rock-paper-scissors-vs-ai/README.md

 Pull requests are welcome!
 If you’ve got an idea to make this game even better, feel free to fork, improve, and open a PR.

----

-## 📄 License

-This project is licensed under the MIT License.

----

-## 🙌 Acknowledgments

-* [MediaPipe](https://mediapipe.dev/) by Google for awesome hand tracking.
-* You, the player, for making it to the final round against the AI!